How to use Excel as a Drawing Tool

 How to bring an object forward or backward

-Some objects sit on top of other objects.
-For instance, a shape might be on top of a line, or a line might be on top of a shape.
+For instance, a shape might be in front of a line, or a line might be in front of a shape.

 Bookmark = group